All Episodes

 Okay.

-Odd, infrequent that is.
+You know how odd, infrequent that is.

-Ha, how are you?
+Ha, how are you, Rush Limbaugh?

 Great to be with you, ladies and gentlemen, and it's a thrill and delight to have you here on the Excellence in Broadcasting Network.

-Our telephone number, if you want to be on the uh program, it's just the subway story, I'm through with it.
+Our telephone number, if you want to be on the program, it's just the subway story.

-Is that 800-282-2882, the email address L Rushbow at EIBNet.com.
+Is 800-282-2882, the email address lrushbow at EIBnet.com.

 Let me continue this thought on what's happening to the Republican Party.

-We had a guy called in the latter part of the previous hour.
+We had a guy called in the latter part of the previous hour who, and I know a lot of you people are thinking this.

-Okay, Rush, you have once again defying the odds and all the experts, you have once again demonstrated your impact and your power with Operation Chaos.
+Okay, Rush, you have once again, defying the odds and all the experts, you have once again demonstrated your impact and your power with Operation Chaos.

 So when is it time to turn this on the Republican Party and to fix it?

-Somewhere with a bright vista and a bright horizon, where the sun never sets.
+Will you be our Moses, he said, and lead us out of the Republican Party to a new place, somewhere with a bright vista and a bright horizon, where the sun never sets.

 And will we be alive when we get there?

-Who are trying to wipe us out as we escape.
+Will we escape the hordes who are trying to wipe us out as we escape?

-This is not the strategy.
+This is not the strategery.

 We stay where we are because the party is going to essentially make it easier for us to retake it.

-Oh my God, listen to what he was saying.
+Listen to what he was saying.

-We gotta vote Republican.
+We got to vote Republican.

 But what do we do?